timmcginley/Agile/README.md

 This course aims to provide ‘future tools’ to enable participants to design ‘in the future’.
 The focus of the course is to support participants to model, design and analyse building systems, fast, for a clearly defined future scenario.
 In the course, students extend their perspective of the present towards Elise Boulding’s idea of a 200 year present.
 Working in groups, they develop an ‘Agile Prototype’ of a building system or product that includes 100 years of the building system or products past, as well as 100 years of its future.

+Agile Prototyping focuses on

+- Focus on 'meta disciplinary' Building Elements
+- identification of common analysis methods
+- Building systems should be 'hot swappable' in a design process.
+- We should make the future design experience we want

 ## Methodology
 The Agile Prototyping methodology synthesises:
 - agile design processes